CPR Intsructor Course

 - The AHA has two types of CPR Instructors: HeartSaver Instructors and BLS Instructors.

 - Below we will detail the differences between the two types of instructors, explain how to become a CPR Instructor, the costs of being an instructor, and answer some frequently asked questions about CPR Instructor training.

-Local AHA CPR Instructor classes are offered locally at our 4 locations.
+- AHA CPR Instructor classes are offered at our various locations.